corda/corda/docs/source/shell.rst

 Host key
 --------

 The host key is loaded from ``sshkey/hostkey.pem`` file.
-If the file does not exist, it will be generated randomly.
+If the file does not exist, it will be generated randomly, however in the development mode seed may be tuned to give the same results on the same computer - in order to avoid host checking errors.

 Connecting
 ----------